-Confidentiality will not extend to (1) threats of imminent physical harm; (2) matters deemed not to be confidential under the Administrative Dispute Resolution Act of 1996, 5 U.S.C. §§ 571-584; or (3) disclosures made pursuant to statutory whistleblower rights (see 5 U.S.C. § 2302(b)(13)).
+Confidentiality will not extend to (1) threats of imminent physical harm; (2) matters deemed not to be confidential under the Administrative Dispute Resolution Act of 1996, 5 U.S.C. §§ 571-584; or disclosures made pursuant to statutory whistleblower rights (see 5 U.S.C. § 2302(b)(13)).

-The aggrieved person is advised that these provisions are consistent with and do not supersede, conflict with, or otherwise alter the employee obligations, rights, or liabilities created by existing statute or Executive order relating to (1) classified information, (2) communications to Congress, (3) the reporting to an Inspector General of a violation of any law, rule, or regulation, or mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety, or (4) any other whistleblower protection.
+The aggrieved person is advised that the provisions of this agreement are consistent with and do not supersede, conflict with, or otherwise alter the employee obligations, rights, or liabilities created by existing statute or Executive order relating to (1) classified information, (2) communications to Congress, (3) the reporting to an Inspector General or the Office of Special Counsel of a violation of any law, rule, or regulation, or mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety, or (4) any other whistleblower protection.
 The definitions, requirements, obligations, rights, sanctions, and liabilities created by controlling Executive orders and statutory provisions are incorporated into this agreement and are controlling.
+See 5 U.S.C. § 2302(b)(13).
+Disclosures concerning censorship related to scientific research are also protected when the disclosure is not specifically prohibited by law or such information is not specifically required by Executive order to be kept classified in the interest of national defense or the conduct of foreign affairs, and the disclosing individual reasonably believes that the censorship is causing or will cause: (1) any violation of law, rule, or regulation; (2) gross mismanagement, a gross waste of funds, an abuse of authority, or (3) a substantial and specific danger to public health or safety.
+5 U.S.C. § 2302 note.